-The popular 1895 Vance, Coffee and Pill Map of Knox County has been digitized and made available for viewing at the Library of Congress website.
-This map can be viewed onsite or downloaded to your personal computer for viewing at home.
+The popular 1895 Vance, Coffee and Pill map of Knox County is digitized on the Library of Congress website.

 An index to Knox County marriage records in the Knox County Archives for the years 1901 to 1950.
 The marriage record for this period generally consists of a marriage license and marriage bond/application.
 In Knox County between the years 1792-1929, a marriage bond in the amount of $1250 was required from the intended groom.
 The marriage bond affirmed there was no moral or legal reason why the couple could not be married.
 The bondsman, or surety, was often a brother, father, uncle or friend of the bride or groom, someone willing to vouch for the groom and accept the liability of the $1250 bond.
 In 1929, the marriage bond system was changed to the application system that we are familiar with today.

-The Knox County Clerk's office provides a marriage lookup option on the internet.
-This search engine lists the names of the groom and bride and the date of the marriage.
-Copies of the ORIGINAL records are held at the Knox County Archives.
+Provided by Knox County Clerk's office, listing the names of the groom and bride and the date of the marriage.
+Copies of the records are held at the Knox County Archives.
 New marriage certificates issued with the information recorded in the Clerk's database can be obtained by following the link to "Request Certified Copy" on the Clerk's search page.
-Dates showing 0000-00-00 indicate a marriage application was filled out but either never returned or the marriage was not executed, i. e., the bride and groom were never officially married under this marriage application.
+Dates showing 0000-00-00 indicate a marriage application was filled out but either never returned or the marriage was not executed, i.e., the bride and groom were never officially married under this marriage application.

 The Knox County Military Discharges index has been abstracted from the Knox County Register of Deeds books including Warranty, Trust and the Armed Forces Discharge Register.
 These Military Discharge records span the years following the Civil War to the beginning of World War II.
 The years after the Civil War are when we first find Military Discharges being recorded in the local deed books at the recommendation of the various Armed Forces branches.
 Beginning in 1927, the Register's Office formalized the process by creating the Armed Forces Discharge Register books.
 Public access to the DD-214's recorded in Tennessee are restricted by State law for a period of 75 years following receipt by the government agency (TCA § 10-7-513).
 For veterans who served from 1912-1960, the DD-214's recorded with their local government agency are often the only surviving record of his/her service due to a fire in 1973 at the Military Personnel Records Center in St. Louis that burned a majority of the records created over this time span.